nlee98/ADS-599_Capstone_Project/README.md

 - Contains the config.toml file used to set the theme for the application.

 [_images Folder_](https://github.com/nlee98/ADS-599_Capstone_Project/tree/main/Images)
-- Contains the image of the application used for the README.
+- Contains images used for the README.